 If you experience poor or no smoke output when the smoke unit is on and has fluid, check the wick to see if it has become hard, blackened, and unabsorbent around the heating element.
-To do this, first remove the 4 body mounting screws and remove the locomotive's body (see figure on page 35).
-Next, remove the 3 smoke unit cover screws, lift the smoke unit cover away, and inspect the wick.
+To do this first remove the 4 body mounting screws and remove the locomotive's body (see figure on page 35).
+Then remove the smoke unit cover screws, lift the smoke unit cover away, and inspect the wick.
 If it is darkly discolored and hard, it should be replaced.
-To prime the new wick add 40 drops.
-When reassembling, pull the slack out of the headlight wires from under the cover and make sure the wires run in the center of the bosses to be sure none of the wires get pinched.
+When priming new wick add 40 drops.